Updated for 2023-2024

 Types Of International Law Internships And Volunteer Programs

-International law internships for law students range across all fields of law, including criminal law, business law, environmental law, and civil rights law.
+International law internships for law students range across all fields of law, including criminal law, business law, environmental law, human rights law, and civil rights law (including LGBT, women’s, and migrants‘ rights).
 You can definitely find a program that fits your skills, preferences, and career goals

 Listed below are some popular types of law volunteer abroad programs and international law internships.